je-nunez/envoy-mysql-benchmark-docker/README.md

 # How:

+(The `docker-compose` version, in the `docker-compose` subdirectory, uses a MySQL database in a container, and has some slightly different details.)

 1. Run the [test] MySQL server on localhost (according to this `envoy.yaml`)

 2. Run the Envoy proxy to that MySQL server, like: